 However, you should always consider why an app might request certain permissions, and if there is actually any reason that those permissions are necessary for the app to function.
 If the same messaging application were to ask for body sensor information, it wouldn’t be a bad idea to seek out a different app for your needs.

-Make sure you subscribe to the Symmetric Engineering Group blog for more IT tips and best practices!
+Make sure you subscribe to the Symmetric IT Group blog for more IT tips and best practices!